FHA vs. conventional loans: pros and cons

 On the flip side, conventional loans offer higher limits, which can be a game-changer if you're eyeing a more expensive home.
 They give you freedom to explore pricier properties (and maybe even a jumbo loan) without hitting the financial ceiling too quickly, offering a bit more room to chase after that dream home.

 Conventional loans have more flexible standards, which can be a relief if you're buying a home that has some character (or even a few quirks).
-It's less about perfection and more about potential, making it easier to buy homes with minor imperfections.
+Your appraisal may still call out major issues, but smaller problems, like a missing handrail, may not need to be fixed for the loan to move forward.

 For those with conventional loans, refinancing can be an option to secure lower interest rates or better terms.
 Plus, once you've built up enough equity, you can say goodbye to PMI, removing one more financial burden.